ethereum/ethereum-org-website/src/content/developers/docs/storage/index.md

 ### Additional considerations

-As a bonus, IPFS doesn't really have a incentive structure for holding data, but it is a great tool in the community.
+As a bonus, IPFS doesn't really have an incentive structure for holding data, but it is a great tool in the community.
 If you'd like data to persist on IPFS, you have to reach out to a pinning service, which will "pin" your data for you.

 - [IPFS](https://ipfs.io/)